adjust/cordova_sdk/README.md

 ### <a id="android-broadcast-receiver">Android install referrer

-By default, adjust install referrer broadcast receiver is being added to your app.
+The Adjust install referrer broadcast receiver is added to your app by default.
 For more information, you can check our native [Android SDK README][broadcast-receiver].
-You can find this setting in `plugin.xml` file of the adjust SDK plugin:
+You can find this setting in the `plugin.xml` file of the the Adjust SDK plugin:

 ```xml
 <config-file target="AndroidManifest.xml" parent="/manifest/application">